 Mobile and Aerial Observatories

 In addition to the fixed-location observatories, ARM also offers both mobile and aerial facilities:

 - ARM Mobile Facility (AMF): Three AMF are used by scientists to obtain atmospheric measurements, similar to those at the fixed-location observatories, for periods of about a year at a time anywhere in the world.
 The third mobile facility is currently undergoing an extended deployment at Oliktok Point, Alaska.

 - ARM Aerial Facility (AAF): The AAF obtains aerial measurements in the skies above the fixed-location and AMF observatories.
 The U.S. Department of Energy (DOE) funded the purchase of a Bombardier Challenger 850 regional jet to expand ARM’s scientific data capabilities.
-The Challenger 850 is expected to be ready for its first ARM campaign by fiscal year 2022 or 2023.
-ARM is also developing unmanned aerial system and tethered balloon capabilities to address a wide range of science requirements.
+The Challenger 850 is expected to be ready for its first ARM campaign in 2023.
+ARM is also developing uncrewed aerial system and tethered balloon system capabilities to address a wide range of science requirements.